Optionalcontext: JobStateFlatten activity-level context paths into store-ready key/values

 Optionaltxn: ProviderTransaction

-The hook activity is the most flexible activity type.
-Depending on its YAML configuration, it operates in one of the following modes:
+The most flexible activity type in the HotMesh YAML DAG.
+Depending on its configuration it operates as one of four distinct flavors:

-sleepvalue can be a literal number or a@pipeexpression for dynamic delays (e.g., exponential backoff).Web Hook (External Signal)
+sleepseconds.
+The value can be a literal number or a@pipeexpression (e.g., for exponential backoff).Dynamic delay with

-Registers a webhook listener on a named topic.
-The flow pauses until an external signal is sent to the hook's topic.
-The signal data becomes available as
+Registers a listener on a named topic.
+The flow pauses until an external caller delivers a signal.
+Signal data is available as

 HookActivity for the TypeScript interface